bioidiap/bob.learn.linear/doc/guide.rst

   >>> machine.shape
   (2, 2)

-A :py:class:`xbob.learn.linear.Machine`` also supports pre-setting normalization vectors that are applied to every input :math:`x`.
+A :py:class:`bob.learn.linear.Machine`` also supports pre-setting normalization vectors that are applied to every input :math:`x`.
 You can set a subtraction factor and a division factor, so that the actual input :math:`x'` that is fed to the matrix :math:`W` is :math:`x' = (x - s) ./ d`.
 The variables